 By the same token, psychological boundaries tend to revolve around how you share your personality with others.
 Are you happy to share your opinions with this person?
 Your beliefs?

 Why Establishing and Managing Interpersonal Boundaries is Essential

 Boundaries matter for many reasons.
 During addiction recovery, you want to have boundaries in place because they help us slowly build up your self-esteem and sense of self-being.
 Healthy boundaries help to create a stable environment where you can feel safe, wanted, and respected.
 We tend to lose our own self-respect and sense of inner security when we become addicts: regaining that takes time.

-Creating clear boundaries makes it easier for you to express yourself in a way that the people who matter most can understand and empathize with.
+Clear boundaries are important.
+Managing interpersonal boundaries makes it easier for you to express yourself in a way that the people who matter most can understand and empathize with.
 In a way, think of these as your ‘rules’ that you set so that you can keep yourself away from situations that might open you up to harm or even relapse.

 Boundaries are important as they help you to stay within the realms in which you are comfortable.
 For example, your addiction might have left you less amenable to things like hugs – instead, you might prefer a handshake or even a simple nod.
 It is important to make this clear to anyone you deal with.

 It is important to set mental boundaries, too.
 This can involve things like putting in place a clear purpose or ensuring that you can properly apply your morals so that you do not stray from being the person you wish to become.